John Russell Young: Biography

 Young was born in County Tyrone, Ireland, but as a young child his family emigrated to Philadelphia.
-He entered the newspaper business as a proofreader at age 15.
+He entered the newspaper business full time as a proofreader at age 15.
 As a reporter for the Philadelphia Press, he distinguished himself with his coverage of the First Battle of Bull Run.
 By 1862 he was managing editor of the Press and another newspaper.
+Young was also the youngest founding member of the Union League of Philadelphia.

-In 1865 he moved to New York, where he became a close friend of Henry George and helped to distribute Progress and Poverty.
+In 1865, he moved to New York, where he became a close friend of Henry George and helped to distribute Progress and Poverty.
 He began writing for Horace Greeley's New York Tribune and became managing editor of that paper.
 He also began working for the government, undertaking missions to Europe for the US Department of State and the US Department of the Treasury.
 In 1872, he joined the New York Herald and reported for them from Europe.

 Young was invited to accompany President Ulysses S. Grant on Grant's famous 1877-1879 world tour, chronicled in Young's book Around the World with General Grant.
 Young impressed Grant, especially in China where Young struck up a friendship with Li Hongzhang.
 Grant persuaded President Chester A. Arthur to appoint Young minister to China in 1882.
 In this position he distinguished himself by mediating and settling disputes between the US and China and France and China.
 Unlike many other diplomats, he opposed the policy of removing Korea from Chinese suzerainty.

+In 1885, Young resumed working for the Herald in Europe.
+In 1890, he returned to Philadelphia.
+In 1892, Young became a director of the Union League of Philadelphia.
+He was elected president of the League in 1893 and 1894.
+Young organized a thirtieth-year reunion in April 1893 of senior officers from both sides of the Battle of Gettysburg.
+Among those who participated were Confederate generals E. P. Alexander and James Longstreet, Union generals D. McMurtrie Gregg and Daniel Sickles and Pennsylvania governor Robert E. Pattison.

-In 1885 he resumed working for the Herald in Europe.
-In 1890 he returned to Philadelphia.
-In 1897 President William McKinley appointed him Librarian of Congress, the first librarian confirmed by Congress.
+In 1897, President William McKinley appointed him Librarian of Congress, the first librarian confirmed by Congress.
 During his tenure, the library began moving from its original home in the US Capitol Building to its own structure, an accomplishment largely the responsibility of his predecessor, Ainsworth Rand Spofford.
 Spofford served as Chief Assistant Librarian under Young.
 Young held the post of librarian until his death.

+Young was not content with just being an administrator who allowed Spofford to concentrate on the library relocation effort.
+He introduced a popular reading area for blind library patrons.
+Young also sought to increase the library's international holdings through his diplomatic connections.
+After consulting with Secretary of State William R. Day, he sent a letter to U.S. embassies and consulates around the world in February 1898 requesting documents and manuscripts.

 He died in Washington, D.C. on January 17, 1899, and is interred at Mount Moriah Cemetery in Philadelphia, Pennsylvania.

-His brother was Congressman James Rankin Young.
-His son was Brig.
-Gen. Gordon Russell Young, who was Engineer Commission of the District of Columbia from 1945-1951 and a recipient of the Distinguished Service Medal and the Legion of Merit.